medo64/medo64/README.md

 My name is Josip Medved and these are some of my repositories.

-If you want to see more of the stuff I do, you can always visit [my home page at medo64.com](https://medo64.com).
+If you want to see more of the stuff I do, you can always visit [my home page](https://medo64.com).

 <!--